A luta continua: Use by activist movements

 "A luta continua" has been adopted by various activist movements globally.
 In Uganda, LGBT rights activists wore T-shirts with the phrase at the funeral of David Kato in 2011.
 The phrase has also been used by Ugandan opposition leader Bobi Wine.

 In Nigeria, the slogan has been embraced by students and activists.
 It is the motto of the National Association of Nigerian Students and is often shortened to "Aluta."
 The full version, "A luta continua; vitória é certa," meaning "The struggle continues; victory is certain," is commonly used during protests and demonstrations.

 In Portugal, the phrase is still commonly used as a political slogan, often associated with the Carnation revolution and by left-wing movements and parties.

 The phrase also gained prominence during the 2016 South African #FeesMustFall protests.
+Likewise the South African feminist activist and survivor Mickey Meji, founder and leader of the Kwanele movement, adopted the motto to further the struggle for the abolition of prostitution throughout Africa.

 Additionally, it has been used by human rights activists in Indonesia, particularly during the 2019 protests and riots, to demand government action on unresolved human rights violations.